 USERNAME: exampleusername

-The connectionProperties map holds the JDBC URL and credentials.
+The connectionProperties map holds the JDBC URL, username, and password.
 Glue jobs reference this connection by name to access the database.
-The JDBC_CONNECTION_URL specifies the database endpoint and name; USERNAME and PASSWORD provide authentication.
+The JDBC_CONNECTION_URL specifies the database endpoint and database name; USERNAME and PASSWORD provide authentication.

 Reference credentials from Secrets Manager